DarQxxx/Commercial-experience/README.md

 # Commercial-experience
-Repository contains only README with URLs and descriptions of my "commercial portfolio"
+Repository contains only README with URLs of my "commercial portfolio"

 #Developed fully